 Image: Nut, the Egyptian goddess of the sky in the tomb of Ramses VI (copyright: Hans Bernhard, source: Wikimedia Commons).

 Here below you can find Adriano Gaspani's contributions (mostly in Italian language) published on Historia Vivens Web.
 Texts and images, unless otherwise attributed, are provided by the Author himself, and are his copyright.
-Please note that, to ease the reading, all articles, in full version and accompanied by pictures and notes, are free to download in PDF format.
-We hope you will enjoy the contents and wish you a pleasant surfing.
+Please note that, to ease the reading, all articles, in full version and usually accompanied by pictures and notes, are available for free and safe download in PDF format.
+We hope you will enjoy the contents and wish you a pleasant surfing experience.
 This section is constantly evolving, please come back often for the latest updates.
 Thank you!

 Gli Egizi e la Sezione Aurea

 It is still debated whether before the Greeks there were actually people who knew about the Golden Ratio (also known as golden section or divine proportion), and have used it in their architectures.
 The Golden ratio is a special number approximately equal to 1.618 and describing the perfectly symmetrical relationship between two proportions.
 It is symbolized by the Greek letter "phi" and found by dividing a line into two parts so that the longer part divided by the smaller part is also equal to the whole length divided by the longer part.

 Image: the Giza pyramid complex (public domain, source: Register.it).